Keep Up With Us

 Breckenridge’s Free Bus Service

 The Free Ride bus system offers year-round service through town’s most popular neighborhoods, as well as a Main Street Trolley.
 The bus system is free to all users and is a convenient way to get around town.
 The bus also goes near many popular trailheads, and has 2 bike racks per bus, making it easy to hit the trails without a car.

 Lodging Shuttle Service

 If you’re staying in one of Breckenridge’s many hotels or condominium complexes, you’ll most likely have access to a complimentary hotel shuttle service.
 The hotel shuttles will take you to local attractions, shops, restaurants, events and anywhere within Breckenridge limits for free.
 Check with your lodging company to learn about available shuttle services.

 Taxis & Ride Share Services

-It’s true, Breckenridge is a small mountain town which means it incredibly easy to get around by foot or bike.
+It’s true, Breckenridge is a small mountain town which means it is incredibly easy to get around by foot or bike.
 Sidewalks are on almost every street, and pedestrian-friendly crosswalks are available on most blocks.
 Technically, you can walk from one side of town to the other in roughly 15 minutes, but we’re pretty sure our eclectic boutiques and delicious restaurants will entice you to slow your pace a bit.
-If you’d rather get around on two wheels, Breckenridge’s recreational trail and bike lanes have earned Breckenridge a Gold level Bicycle Friendly Community by the League of American Bicyclists.
-Bike rentals are available throughout town and year-round thanks to the popularity of fat tire bikes.
+If you’d rather get around on two wheels, Breckenridge’s recreational trail and bike lanes have earned Breckenridge Gold-level Bicycle Friendly Community by the League of American Bicyclists.
+Bike rentals are available throughout town and year-round thanks to the popularity of fat-tire bikes.

 If you’re looking to go further than Breckenridge or are coming in for the day, the Summit Stage offers free public bus service throughout Summit County.
 This public transportation system connects Breckenridge with neighboring resorts of Keystone and Copper Mountain, as well as the towns of Silverthorne, Frisco, and Dillon and Summit Cove.